qijie233/qijie233/README.md

 - 💡 I share my ideas in my blog:[www.qijieya.cn](https://www.qijieya.cn)
 - 😄 Now I am participating in [BL FRP](https://frp.mybailu.net/) project as Technology & Business
 - 💬 Chat with me on [Telegram](https://t.me/qijieya_lty) / QQ 2513461942 / tangqijie@qijieya.cn
-- ❤  I love playing games，such as MineCraft,CSGO，I also have a MC server, what about come and play with me? [click here](https://www.qijieya.cn/archives/174/)
+- ❤  I love playing games，such as MineCraft,Genshin Impact，I also have a MC server, what about come and play with me? [click here](https://www.qijieya.cn/archives/174/)

 Here is my Github homepage, you can take a look~